Flux core welders have changed everything for the DIY welder and small shops

 You’ll have to move up to a 240-powered machine in that case, or buy a dual input welder that runs on either 120 or 240 volts to be able to generate enough current for thick metal.

-Some welders can run on generators, provided there’s enough wattage to produce the current needed.
+Some welders like the Forney EasyWeld 140 MP can run on generators, provided there’s enough wattage to produce the current needed.
 Also, some flux core and MIG welders need so-called “clean” energy with a low distortion rate in the current output.
 Some welders are able to run on “dirty” power sources so that’s a feature that makes it easier to run on generators and might be desirable.

 Wrapping it up

-We’ve selected the Hobart Handler 210 for our top machine in this guide because of its outstanding quality, industrial ruggedness, dual voltage input power, high output current and it can be run as either a MIG or flux core welder.
+We’ve selected the Lincoln Electric Easy MIG 180 for our top machine in this guide because of its outstanding quality, industrial ruggedness, dual voltage input power, high output current and it can be run as either a MIG or flux core welder.

-The Goplus MIG 130 is an outstanding value in its price range and if you don’t need to weld metal thicker than 3/16-inch or want true gas MIG ability it should serve your needs well.
+The Eastwood MIG 135 Welder is an impressive value in its price range and if you don’t need to weld metal thicker than 1/4-inch it should serve your needs quite well.